tsdat/pipeline-template/README.md

 3. Tell VS Code to use your new environment:
     - Press `F1` to bring up the command pane in VS Code
     - Type `Python: Select Interpreter` and select it.
-    - Select the newly-created `ingest` conda environment from the drop-down list.
+    - Select the newly-created `tsdat-pipelines` conda environment from the drop-down list.
         > You may need to refresh the list (cycle icon in the top right) to see it.
     - Bring up the command pane and type `Developer: Reload Window` to reload VS Code and ensure the settings changes propagate correctly.